markjnkim/es_mod/01-html/content/step-6-reach-out.md

 Next we will create our `policy.html` page, to complete our mock-up requirements.

 ## Reflection
+We covered quite a few different topics in this lesson.

+Let's think about some of the important concepts we just covered in this lesson.
+One major discover

 Let's recap some of the basic fundamentals we have learned in this lesson.

 * **CSS selectors**: Learning how to select and target the specific element or group of elements is a critical first step since its not just about the style, but also *what* needs to be styled that is also important.
 Just imagine the color by numbers concept in a coloring book.
 Certain colors and styles should only go where needed which is why CSS selectors like classes are such great helpers.
 These CSS selectors not only specify the target elements, but can be redeclared on other elements if a style design pattern needs duplication.
 Changes to a style pattern such as color or sizing is simple due to the cascading nature of style sheets that allow reassignment of properties if occurring below the original assignment.